FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 ## Part B.
 ### Try out the Command Line Clock
-Clone the repo for this assignment
+Clone your own lab-hub repo for this assignment to your Pi and change the directory to Lab 2 folder (remember to replace the following command line with your own GitHub ID):

 ```
-(circuitpython) pi@ixe00:~$ git clone https://github.com/YOURGITID/Interactive-Lab-Hub.git
+(circuitpython) pi@ixe00:~$ git clone https://github.com/<YOURGITID>/Interactive-Lab-Hub.git
 (circuitpython) pi@ixe00:~$ cd Interactive-Lab-Hub/Lab\ 2/
-(circuitpython) pi@ixe00:~/Interactive-Lab-Hub $
 ```

-Install the packages from the requirements.txt and run the example
+Install the packages from the requirements.txt and run the example script `cli_clock.py`:

 ```
-(circuitpython) pi@ixe00:~/Interactive-Lab-Hub $ pip install -r requirements.txt
+(circuitpython) pi@ixe00:~/Interactive-Lab-Hub/Lab 2 $ pip install -r requirements.txt
 (circuitpython) pi@ixe00:~/Interactive-Lab-Hub/Lab 2 $ python cli_clock.py
 02/24/2021 11:20:49
 ```

-you can press `ctrl-c` to exit.
+The terminal should show the time, you can press `ctrl-c` to exit the script.
-If you're unfamiliar with the Python code in `cli_clock.py` have a look at [this Python refresher](https://hackernoon.com/intermediate-python-refresher-tutorial-project-ideas-and-tips-i28s320p).
-If you're still concerned, please reach out to the teaching staff!
+If you are unfamiliar with the Python code in `cli_clock.py`, have a look at [this Python refresher](https://hackernoon.com/intermediate-python-refresher-tutorial-project-ideas-and-tips-i28s320p).
+If you are still concerned, please reach out to the teaching staff!

 ## Part C.
 ## Set up your RGB Display
-We will introduce you to the [Adafruit MiniPiTFT](https://www.adafruit.com/product/4393) and Python on the Pi.
+We have asked you to equip the [Adafruit MiniPiTFT](https://www.adafruit.com/product/4393) on your Pi in the Lab 2 prep already.
+Here, we will introduce you to the MiniPiTFT and Python scripts on the Pi with more details.

 <img src="https://cdn-learn.adafruit.com/assets/assets/000/082/842/large1024/adafruit_products_4393_iso_ORIG_2019_10.jpg" height="200" />